saicharanarishanapally/Personalized-Cancer-Diagnosis/README.md

 ## 2.3.
 Train, CV and Test Datasets

 Split the dataset randomly into three parts train, cross validation and test with 64%,16%, 20% of data respectively

+# 3. Exploratory Data Analysis

+## 3.1.
+Reading Data
+### 3.1.1.
+Reading Gene and Variation Data
+### 3.1.2.
+Reading Text Data
+### 3.1.3.
+Preprocessing of text

+### 3.1.4.
+Test, Train and Cross Validation Split
+#### 3.1.4.1.
+Splitting data into train, test and cross validation (64:20:16)
+#### 3.1.4.2.
+Distribution of y_i's in Train, Test and Cross Validation datasets

+## 3.2 Prediction using a 'Random' Model

+In a 'Random' Model, we generate the NINE class probabilites randomly such that they sum to 1.

+## 3.3 Univariate Analysis

+### 3.2.1 Univariate Analysis on Gene Feature

+Q1.
+Gene, What type of feature it is ?

+Ans.
+Gene is a categorical variable

+Q2.
+How many categories are there and How they are distributed?

+Q3.
+How to featurize this Gene feature ?

+Ans.there are two ways we can featurize this variable check out this video: https://www.appliedaicourse.com/course/applied-ai-course-online/lessons/handling-categorical-and-numerical-features/

+    One hot Encoding
+    Response coding

+We will choose the appropriate featurization based on the ML model we use.
+For this problem of multi-class classification with categorical features, one-hot encoding is better for Logistic regression while response coding is better for Random Forests.

+Q4.
+How good is this gene feature in predicting y_i?

+There are many ways to estimate how good a feature is, in predicting y_i.
+One of the good methods is to build a proper ML model using just this feature.
+In this case, we will build a logistic regression model using only Gene feature (one hot encoded) to predict y_i.

+Q5.
+Is the Gene feature stable across all the data sets (Test, Train, Cross validation)?

+Ans.
+Yes, it is.
+Otherwise, the CV and Test errors would be significantly more than train error.

+3.2.2 Univariate Analysis on Variation Feature

+Q7.
+Variation, What type of feature is it ?

+Ans.
+Variation is a categorical variable

+Q8.
+How many categories are there?
+Ans: There are 1933 different categories of variations in the train data, and they are distibuted as follows

+Q9.
+How to featurize this Variation feature ?

+Ans.There are two ways we can featurize this variable check out this video: https://www.appliedaicourse.com/course/applied-ai-course-online/lessons/handling-categorical-and-numerical-features/

+    One hot Encoding
+    Response coding

+We will be using both these methods to featurize the Variation Feature

+Q10.
+How good is this Variation feature in predicting y_i?

+Let's build a model just like the earlier!
+ Q11.
+Is the Variation feature stable across all the data sets (Test, Train, Cross validation)?

+Ans.
+Not sure!
+But lets be very sure using the below analysis

+Q. Is the Text feature stable across all the data sets (Test, Train, Cross validation)?

+Ans.
+Yes, it seems like!
+# 4. Machine Learning Models
+## 4.1.
+Base Line Model
+### 4.1.1.
+Naive Bayes
+#### 4.1.1.1.
+Hyper parameter tuning
+#### 4.1.1.2.
+Testing the model with best hyper paramters
+#### 4.1.1.3.
+Feature Importance, Correctly classified point

+#### 4.1.1.4.
+Feature Importance, Incorrectly classified point

+## 4.2.
+K Nearest Neighbour Classification
+### 4.2.1.
+Hyper parameter tuning
+### 4.2.2.
+Testing the model with best hyper paramters

+### 4.3.
+Logistic Regression
+### 4.3.1.
+With Class balancing
+### 4.3.1.1.
+Hyper paramter tuning

+### 4.3.2.
+Without Class balancing
+#### 4.3.2.1.
+Hyper paramter tuning

+## 4.4.
+Linear Support Vector Machines
+### 4.4.1.
+Hyper paramter tuning
+### 4.4.2.
+Testing model with best hyper parameters

+## 4.5 Random Forest Classifier
+### 4.5.1.
+Hyper paramter tuning (With One hot Encoding)
+### 4.5.3.
+Hyper paramter tuning (With Response Coding)
+### 4.5.4.
+Testing model with best hyper parameters (Response Coding)

+## 4.7 Stack the models
+### 4.7.1 testing with hyper parameter tuning
+### 4.7.2 testing the model with the best hyper parameters

+### 4.7.3 Maximum Voting classifier